colin-gourlay/sundown-sessions/src/content/releases/p/peter-murphy/remixes-from-lion/index.md

 ---
 ## About

-Remixes from Lion is a release by Peter Murphy released in 2015-06.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Hang Up - Youth Remix.
+*Remixes from Lion* earns its place in the Sundown Sessions catalogue through “Hang Up - Youth Remix”, a selection that offers a direct route into Peter Murphy's work.

+Heard in the context of the full release, “Hang Up - Youth Remix” is an invitation to explore beyond the track featured on the show.